 For babies at risk of developmental problems – notably those born before 32 weeks or less than 1.5kg at birth – pediatric and neurological follow-up is proposed once they are discharged.

 Depending on the exact situation, this follow-up can last for many years.

-- EURO-PERISTAT Project with SCPE and EUROCAT.
-European Perinatal Health Report.
-The health and care of pregnant women and babies in Europe in 2015.
+- EURO-PERISTAT Project: European Perinatal Health Report – Core indicators of the health and care of pregnant women and babies in Europe from 2015 to 2019